 - a shorter overall survival was found in patients with non-small cell lung cancer who had vitamin D deficiency (1);

-- in mantle cell lymphoma, vitamin D deficiency was associated with worse progression free survival and overall survival (3);
+- in mantle cell lymphoma, vitamin D deficiency was associated with worse progression-free survival and overall survival (3);

-- statistically significant longer survival found in pancreatic cancer (7) and glioblastoma (8) with higher vitamin D levels;
+- statistically significant longer survival was found in pancreatic cancer (7) and glioblastoma (8) with higher vitamin D levels;

 VITAMIN D DECREASES SIDE EFFECTS AND INCREASES RESPONSE TO CHEMOTHERAPY